AjjMC/ajjgui/README.md

 ### Radiobutton

 The *radiobutton* is a widget that changes between a disabled and an enabled state item when clicked.
 It comes in groups in which only one widget can be enabled at a time, with the rest being disabled.
 Each item is specified in the ``ajjgui.disabled`` and ``ajjgui.enabled`` NBT tags.
 The default item is the one initially used upon creation of the widget.
-Once a *radiobutton* is clicked, it changes to the item corresponding to its enabled state, and all the other *radiobutton* widgets with the same group identifier change to their disabled state.
-The group identifier of a *radiobutton* is stored in the ``ajjgui.group`` NBT tag.
+Once a *radiobutton* is clicked, it changes to the item corresponding to its enabled state, and all the other *radiobutton* widgets with the same group ID change to their disabled state.
+The group ID of a *radiobutton* is stored in the ``ajjgui.group`` NBT tag.
 The current state of a *radiobutton* is stored in the ``ajjgui.state`` NBT tag.

 | NBT Tag             | Default                      | Type           |
 |:--------------------|:-----------------------------|:---------------|